An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Conclusions

 \section{Conclusions}

-We investigated the \textsc{MIS} and \textsc{Max-IS} problems on dynamic sets of uniform rectangles and uniform-height rectangles from an algorithm engineering perspective, providing both theoretical results for maintaining a \textsc{MIS} or an approximate \textsc{Max-IS} and reporting insights from an experimental study.
-Open problems for future work include (i) finding \textsc{Max-IS} sublinear-update-time approximation algorithms for dynamic unit squares with approximation ratio better than $2$, (ii) studying similar questions for dynamic disk graphs, and (iii) implementing improvements such as a sub-logarithmic dynamic range searching data structure to speed-up our algorithm \misr.
-Moreover, it would be interesting to design dynamic approximation schemes for \textsc{Max-IS} that maintain stability in a solution.
+We investigated the \indset and \maxset problems on dynamic sets of uniform rectangles and uniform-height rectangles from an algorithm engineering perspective, providing both theoretical results for maintaining a \indset or an approximate \maxset and reporting insights from an experimental study.
+Open problems for future work include (i) finding \maxset sublinear-update-time approximation algorithms for dynamic unit squares with approximation ratio better than $2$, (ii) studying similar questions for dynamic disk graphs, and (iii) implementing improvements such as a faster dynamic range searching data structure to speed-up our algorithm \misr.
+Moreover, it would be interesting to design dynamic approximation schemes for \maxset that maintain stability in a solution.